Can AI help you bring the right parts to the job site, every time?

 By Tilak Kasturi

-Predii Repair Intelligence™ is a platform that creates AI-driven insights from repair and maintenance data.
+Predii Repair Intelligence™ is an AI platform that creates data-driven insights from repair and maintenance data.
 You can read our Repair Intelligence whitepaper here.

 We are fixing First Call Completion.
 The nearly universal experience of a technician needing multiple visits to fix a given asset remains a frustration for both brand promise and a servicing organization’s bottom line.
 At the enterprise level, these visits can account for millions in lost revenue.
 First Call Completion is thus a make-or-break metric for servicing organizations, especially so for those maintaining assets in remote locations.
 Every trip costs the enterprise, whether the goal is completed or not.